 Tendring District Council has powers to issue fixed penalty notices in respect of some breaches.
 A fixed penalty notice is not a criminal fine, and does not appear on an individual's criminal record.
-If a fixed penalty is not paid, Tendring District Council may commence criminal proceedings or take other enforcement action in respect of the breach.
+If a fixed penalty is not paid, Tendring District Council may commence criminal proceedings.
+Other additional enforcement action may be taken in respect of the breach.